 We reviewed safety records, incident reports, MHRA (Medicines and Healthcare products Regulatory Agency) alerts, patient safety alerts and minutes of meetings where these were discussed.
 Lessons learnt were shared to ensure action was taken to improve safety in the practice.
-For example, the practice received a safety alert for a type of Epipen (a medical device used for injecting a measured dose).
+For example, the practice received a safety alert for a type of inhaler.
 The practice carried out a search on their system to see if any patients were using that particular device and then took the appropriate action.

-When there were unintended or unexpected safety incidents, patients received support, a verbal and written apology and were told about any actions to improve processes to prevent the same thing happening again.
-For example, staff were reminded to check each patient's date of birth after a patient with the same name was incorrectly booked in to see a GP.
+When there were unintended or unexpected safety incidents, patients received reasonable support, a verbal and written apology and were told about any actions to improve processes to prevent the same thing happening again.
+For example, the practice created a new template for two week wait referral letters to ensure all letters were correctly created, recorded and sent.